Where Do Dust Mites Live (And How You’re Feeding Them Unknowingly)

 Some people prefer fabric, padding or webbings in their furniture.
 In other words, nothing but upholstery furniture is installed in their home.
 While that may convey a sense of modern elegance, upholstery furniture is also great hiding spots for dust mites as the fabrics can trap dust easily.

 Stuffed toys are adorable for both adults and children.
 And some people may have an army of them at home.
 They could be a joy to look at, or even make a comfortable bedtime companion.
 But in doing so, you may inhale in thousands of dust mites that may have set up a resident in the stuffed toy.

 Common sense says that you should get rid of stuffed toys if you have dust mites allergy.
 But that’s easier said than done.
-Instead, you could freeze the stuff toys to kill off the dust mites, as they couldn’t survive in extreme temperature.
+Instead, you could freeze the stuff toys to kill off the dust mites, as they couldn’t survive at extreme temperatures.
 Alternatively, you could spray non-toxic dust mites repellant on the stuffed toys to reduce the dust mites population.

-In order to get uninterrupted sleep, you’ll want to draw your curtain close and block the early sun from shining through the room.
-Apart from blocking off the lights, the curtains also trapped dust in the process.
+In order to get uninterrupted sleep, you’ll want to draw the curtain close and block the early sun from shining through the room.
+While blocking off the lights, the curtains also trapped dust particles that are in the air.
 There’s a chance that dust mites are having a field day in the curtains and you’ll want to get them cleaned regularly.